 Firstly, PrivaSEE has a 36 STC rating.
 STC is an acronym for sound transmission class, which is a rating of how effectively a building partition modulates airborne sound.
 For instance, at 36 STC normal speech is audible but unintelligible and only faintly heard.

 Sound needs a material medium like glass, metal, or air through which to travel.
-Our acoustical seals creates a buffer from air entering any possible gaps.
+Our acoustical seals create a buffer from air entering any possible gaps.
 Acoustical seals also help reduce sound transmission, glass-to-glass contact, and have 75% clarity and luminosity.

 Our panel interlocks and locking bolts are self-activated by pushing the panels together.
 The convergence of panels causes the horizontal compression seals and brushes to engage, thereby adding barriers between the floor and head track that keep most exterior sound from permeating the enclosed area and vice versa - allowing for uninterrupted transitions between interior spaces.